pie-framework/pie-cli/README.md

 ##### Integration

 > The integration tests are slower than the unit tests cos of all the `npm install` commands.
+You'll probably want to run the 1 at a time.

 ```
 npm run it